The Wall Street Journal: 1954: Automobile models

+1973: Spiro Agnew bribery

+On August 7, 1973, in an article by Jerry Landauer, the Journal was the first publication to report that U.S. Vice President Spiro Agnew was under federal investigation on bribery, extortion, and tax fraud charges.
+Agnew released a statement confirming the investigation on the night before the Journal article was published.
+After pleading no contest to one charge of income tax evasion, Agnew was sentenced to a $10,000 fine and three-year suspended jail sentence.
+On the same day of his sentencing, Agnew resigned as vice president on October 10, 1973.

+1984: CIA mining in Nicaragua

+On April 6, 1984, the Journal first revealed, in a story by David Rogers, that the Central Intelligence Agency had placed acoustic mines on harbors in Nicaragua, following initial belief that opponents of the Sandinista government had been responsible.
+As Lou Cannon recounted in his 1991 book President Reagan: The Role of a Lifetime, this story led to "an international outcry".
+Nearly week after this Journal story, in a speech on the Senate floor and a stern letter to CIA director William J. Casey, U.S. Senator Barry Goldwater (Republican of Arizona) condemned the lack of disclosure by the Reagan administration about the mining actions.
+By an 84–12 margin, the Senate passed a "sense of the Congress" resolution introduced by Senator Ted Kennedy (Democrat of Massachusetts) "against the mining of Nicaraguan ports and the withdrawal of World Court jurisdiction over Central America."

 1987: RJR Nabisco buyout

 In 1987, a bidding war ensued between several financial firms for tobacco and food giant RJR Nabisco.
 Bryan Burrough and John Helyar documented the events in more than two dozen Journal articles.
 Burrough and Helyar later used these articles as the basis of a bestselling book, Barbarians at the Gate: The Fall of RJR Nabisco, which was turned into a film for HBO.

 1988: Insider trading

 In the 1980s, then-Journal reporter James B. Stewart brought national attention to the illegal practice of insider trading.
 He was awarded the Pulitzer Prize in explanatory journalism in 1988, which he shared with Daniel Hertzberg, who went on to serve as the paper's senior deputy managing editor before resigning in 2009.
 Stewart expanded on this theme in his 1991 book, Den of Thieves.

 1997: AIDS treatment

 David Sanford, a Page One features editor who was infected with HIV in 1982 in a bathhouse, wrote a front-page personal account of how, with the assistance of improved treatments for HIV, he went from planning his death to planning his retirement.
 He and six other reporters wrote about the new treatments, political and economic issues, and won the 1997 Pulitzer Prize for National Reporting about AIDS.